 Can I choose from patina options to put on your zinc products?

 You sure can.
 Both metals are a bit different but require the same process that ages and weathers over time to create that perfect “patina” look.

 What colors do you offer?

 We currently offer these colors for our steel products: antique bronze, copper and grey steel.
-For the zinc products we currently offer: regular zinc, black betty, copper and grey steel (more colors to come too!).
+For the zinc products we currently offer: regular zinc, black betty, copper and grey steel.
 If you’re looking for a certain color and want the patina look, feel free to send us an email with your questions and color sample you’ve got your eye on.